Package Leaflet: Information for the Patient

 Be especially careful with Myoview

-Speak with your nuclear medicine doctor before using Myoview:
+Talk to your nuclear medicine doctor before using Myoview:

-Before Myoview administration, you must:
+Before administration of Myoview you must:

-Drink plenty of water before starting the procedure to urinate very frequently during the first hours after its completion.
+Drink plenty of water before starting the procedure to urinate frequently during the first hours after its completion.

 Children and adolescents

-Use of Myoview with other medications
+Use of Myoview with other medicines

-Use of Myoview with food and beverages
+Use of Myoview with food and drinks

-If you are to undergo:
+If you are going to undergo:

 Pregnancy and breastfeeding